Normalizing Email Addresses for minFraud

 @) and the domain (after the

-- Trim whitespace from both ends of the domain.
+- Trim whitespace from the beginning of the domain.

-- If the domain ends with a period, trim it off.
+- If the domain ends with any number of periods, trim them off.

 - Convert international domain names (IDNs) to ASCII.
 For example, you can do this in Java using java.net.IDN.

 - Fix common typos in domain names.
-You can see a list of typos we map in our Java API client.
+You can see a list of typos we map in our Java client API.

 +character, if present.